The way to read a fairy tale is to throw yourself in. ~ W.H. Auden

 Now I saw them.
 Two young ravens sat perched on a branch waiting for food and the latest news from the outside world.

 On this wonderful autumn day I can not help but look for the ravens from that glorious day in spring.

 When the weather is grey and misty it’s nice to choose a path where nature comes close.

 A winding path along a lake is always worth a walk.

 The water attracts the bird life and among birch trees and shrubs, I find a large flock of blue tits and other small birds.

 They look cute, the blue tits.
 The birds look like they are wearing dark glasses.
 They are very fast and always on guard.

 That is why I can not show you any photos of my favorites 🙂

 The blue tits always make me laugh.
 Lovely birds!

+A lake is the landscape’s most beautiful and expressive feature.
 It is earth’s eye; looking into which the beholder measures the depth of his own nature.